Non-Ministry Funded Employment Programs & Services

 The B.C.
 Government administers employment programs and services through the Canada-British Columbia Job Fund Agreement (CJFA), as well as programming for older workers and immigrants.
 This includes the BladeRunners program for youth.
 BCEA clients are eligible to access CJFA programming [for more information, see Additional Resources].

-The federal government also funds employment programming under the Aboriginal Skills and Employment Training Strategy (ASETS), the Opportunities Fund, and the Youth Employment Strategy.
+The federal government also funds employment programming under the Indigenous Skills and Employment Training Strategy (ISETS), the Opportunities Fund, and the Youth Employment Strategy.

 Clients with employment obligations will be identified by the ministry through the ICM system for formal referral to WorkBC Employment Services (ES).
 Clients who are not formally referred to WorkBC ES can be encouraged to access self-serve services.
-While non-referred clients will generally be given an Employment Plan (EP) for Supervised Independent Work Search (SIWS), they may be referred to other non-ministry programs as appropriate [see Related Links - WorkBC Employment Services].
+While non-referred clients, unless temporarily exempt from the requirement to enter into an Employment Plan (EP), will generally be given an EP for Supervised Independent Work Search (SIWS), they may be referred to other non-ministry programs as appropriate [see Related Links – WorkBC Employment Services and Employment Plan – Policy – Temporarily Exempting or Suspending an Employment Plan].

 Participation in non-ministry employment programs by clients receiving provincial assistance should be documented on either an Employment Plan (HR2863) or a Voluntary Participation Plan (HR SD2916).
 [For more information, see Related Links – Employment Plan, or Voluntary Participation Plan.]